Raghav-kani/Classification---ML/README.md

 ## 1.2 BRIEF DISCUSSION

-	We must import the necessary libraries first.
+We must import the necessary libraries first.
 To grasp the data better, we must outlook it.

-	Data pre-processing
+###Data pre-processing

-o	We replace missing values at the crucial phase of data pre-processing.
+We replace missing values at the crucial phase of data pre-processing.

-	Analysis
+### Analysis

-o	One of the key components of finding insight is analysis. o	Since adults, infants, and children can't all be zero at once, there is some dirtiness in the data. o	Using geographical analysis, we were able to determine the origin of the visitors. o	The bulk of the visitors, according to our study, come from Portugal and other European countries. o	We discovered a correlation between the price per night and how much guests pay for a room each night.
+One of the key components of finding insight is analysis.
+Since adults, infants, and children can't all be zero at once, there is some dirtiness in the data.
+Using geographical analysis, we were able to determine the origin of the visitors.
+The bulk of the visitors, according to our study, come from Portugal and other European countries.
+We discovered a correlation between the price per night and how much guests pay for a room each night.

-	Co-relation
+### Co-relation
-o	Important features using Machine learning o	The quantity of booking modifications, however, is a potential source of leakage when attempting to forecast whether or not a reservation will be cancelled because this data might alter over time.
+Important features using Machine learning
+The quantity of booking modifications, however, is a potential source of leakage when attempting to forecast whether or not a reservation will be cancelled because this data might alter over time.

-	Handle Outliers
+### Handle Outliers
-o	Important since they have the potential to alter the outcome of our investigation, which we have also viewed using several plots
+Important since they have the potential to alter the outcome of our investigation, which we have also viewed using several plots

-	Feature Importance
+### Feature Importance
-o	We utilize the importance score in the feature Importance (total features, selected features) o	A list of the features we've chosen can be created.
+We utilize the importance score in the feature Importance (total features, selected features) A list of the features we've chosen can be created.

-	Splitting dataset & building model
+### Splitting dataset & building model
-o	Here, we employ a variety of algorithms, including Random Forest and Logistic Regression. o	We train, test, and partition the data using machine learning algorithms to determine which model's "Accuracy of the model" is the best.
+Here, we employ a variety of algorithms, including Random Forest and Logistic Regression.
+We train, test, and partition the data using machine learning algorithms to determine which model's "Accuracy of the model" is the best.

-	We are now cross-validating the model using train and test data.
+We are now cross-validating the model using train and test data.
-	The process is automated, and many algorithms are used to choose the best model and determine the accuracy score.
+The process is automated, and many algorithms are used to choose the best model and determine the accuracy score.